John James Audubon: Later career

 Audubon returned to America in 1829 to complete more drawings for his magnum opus.
-He also hunted animals and shipped the valued skins to British friends.
+He also hunted animals and shipped the valued skins to British associates.
 He was reunited with his family.
 After settling business affairs, Lucy accompanied him back to England.
 Audubon found that during his absence, he had lost some subscribers due to the uneven quality of coloring of the plates.
 Others were in arrears in their payments.
 His engraver fixed the plates and Audubon reassured subscribers, but a few begged off.
 He responded, "The Birds of America will then raise in value as much as they are now depreciated by certain fools and envious persons."
 He was elected a Fellow of the American Academy of Arts and Sciences in 1830 and to the American Philosophical Society in 1831.

-He followed The Birds of America with a sequel Ornithological Biographies.
+He followed The Birds of America with a sequel Ornithological Biography.
 This was a collection of life histories of each species written with Scottish ornithologist William MacGillivray.
 The two books were printed separately to avoid a British law requiring copies of all publications with text to be deposited in copyright libraries, a huge financial burden for the self-published Audubon.
 Both books were published between 1827 and 1839.

 During the 1830s, Audubon continued making expeditions in North America.
 During a trip to Key West, a companion wrote in a newspaper article, "Mr. Audubon is the most enthusiastic and indefatigable man I ever knew ...
 Mr. Audubon was neither dispirited by heat, fatigue, or bad luck ... he rose every morning at 3 o'clock and went out ... until 1 o'clock."
 Then he would draw the rest of the day before returning to the field in the evening, a routine he kept up for weeks and months.
 In the posthumously published book The Life of John James Audubon The Naturalist, edited by his widow and derived primarily from his notes, Audubon related visiting the northeastern Florida coastal sugar plantation of John Joachim Bulow for Christmas 1831/early January 1832.
 It was started by his father and at 4,675 acres, was the largest in East Florida.
 Bulow had a sugar mill built there under direction of a Scottish engineer, who accompanied Audubon on an excursion in the region.
 The mill was destroyed in 1836 in the Second Seminole War.
 The plantation site is preserved today as the Bulow Plantation Ruins Historic State Park.